Naming a baby vs. naming a business

 Face it, you probably don’t care what your company name means in Hungarian.
 But there are dozens of stories of product names like the Chevy Nova, which didn’t translate real well.
 (In Spanish, Nova means “does not go.”)

 If you’re doing business globally, your naming project just got astronomically harder.

-But brand names are a different story.
+But brand names are a lot harder than children’s names.
 The do-it-yourself approach usually results in one of three types of lame names:

 • Overly clever, pun-filled names like The Hairport or The Family Hairloom.
 Har har.